Mind Lab Pro® v4.0 is the most innovative and effective nootropic formula ever made.

 Potential Nootropic Benefits:

 Energizes and enhances mental performance without the crash of stimulants.
-Citicoline has been shown in human research to support reaction time, mood balance, memory, attention, focus and concentration.
+Citicoline has been shown in human research to promote mood balance, memory, attention, focus and concentration.
 Long-term, it may help maintain healthy brain function against age-related structural changes and mental decline.

 |Test||Description||Placebo (%)||Citicoline (%)|